APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/azure_local_deployment_guide.md

-# Azure Stack HCI Deployment Guide on Cisco UCS
+# Azure Local Deployment Guide on Cisco UCS

-This guide provides step-by-step instructions for deploying Azure Stack HCI, version 23H2, on Cisco UCS hardware.
+This guide provides step-by-step instructions for deploying Azure Local, version 23H2, on Cisco UCS hardware.
 It references both Microsoft's and Cisco's official documentation to ensure a smooth and successful deployment.

 ---